About IssueOps

-An atomic task that is performed when a transition is taken.
+An atomic task that is performed when a transition is taken.@mona

-An external occurrence that triggers a state change.
+An external occurrence that triggers a state change.@mona

-In general, an IssueOps workflow will follow the same basic pattern:
+In general, an IssueOps workflow will follow the same basic pattern:- A user opens an issue and provides information about a request

 In state diagram format, nodes represent the state of an object (the membership request), while transitions represent actions that are taken as the object changes state.

-In the membership request workflow, there are several events that trigger a change in the request state:
+In the membership request workflow, there are several events that trigger a change in the request state:- A user submits a request

 ---|---|